RocketDerp/April14_2025/Media_Ecology/PTSD_CPTSD_from_Donald_Trump.md

 The intellectual artists, the commercial artists, did not defend against Russia in the March 2013 onward meme warfare.
 Many will feel shame and CPTSD for having lost a mental manipulation war and knowing nobody with the talents and gifts of art really tried to raise awareness of key authors (Peter P) and teachers (Neil Postman) while happily joining in with the mocking and insutling humanism via graphics arts.

-Watching your nation fall for Russian mind games of media arts:
+Watching your nation fall for Russian mind games of creative fiction media arts:
 https://old.reddit.com/r/politics/comments/1mfr6vw/magas_new_russiagate_evidence_likely_made_up_by/

+How could Americans, of all people, forgotten that Russia was a hostile enemy?
+The PTSD / CPTSD of such a mental blunder to trust and believe Russia.

 &nbsp;